 💡 😎 ❗ 😮 this is a very straightfwd idea carried out and seems to have deep implications. this generates the 100 ½ density distribution, sorts by trajectory length ‘c’ red, and then looks for trends in density effecting the overall outcome, graphed right side scale. the results were striking so quickly hooked up 100 sample averages with the nice/ very handy

-avgs routine to take out the noise. ‘da’ is average density in green and roughly tracks glide length, although glide length is a sigmoidal trend and ‘da’ is concave downward. an earlier experiment about ½ yr ago 2/2016 looked at density parity and this is now shown to be pivotal. density parity ‘dp’ blue closely tracks the total glide length ‘c’.
+avgs routine to take out the noise. ‘da’ is average density in green and roughly tracks glide length, although glide length is a sigmoidal trend and ‘da’ is concave downward. an earlier experiment and variants about ½ yr ago 2/2016 looked at density parity and this is now shown to be pivotal. density parity ‘dp’ blue closely tracks the total glide length ‘c’.

 and heres a new extraordinary finding! the collatz operation was seen as a sampling operation from a random bit string, and this reveals it in a new way. a “power sequence” is constructed n·3x where ‘n’ is an initial iterate and ‘x’ is the sequence length (position). this sequence has a density (for each iterate) and a density parity (count or average) associated with it. the average density ‘d3a’ is flat, but the density parity ‘d3p’ closely tracks the collatz sequence density parity. remarkable! something very deep is revealed here. there must be big implications to all this, have to assimilate it and build on it. at least, it does seem to confirm that density spread at initial part of trajectory can discriminate trajectory lengths, for the drain “region” (or integer set). ❓